 Try to get an equal mixture of “brown and green” materials for your compost.

 Never compost nappies or cooked foods.
 Certain foods will attract pests and so should be avoided.
-Meat and dairy products in particular are among the biggest attracters of rats and the best waste food products are fruit and vegetable products.
+Meat and dairy products in particular are among the biggest attracters of rats.
+The best waste food products to compost are fruit and vegetable products.

 Avoid using pet poo in your compost unless you are only going to be using it on ornamental plants.
 Never use it on vegetable plants or anything else that you plant to consume or use in some other way.

 Getting your compost started

 So, how do you start your pile?